StormStreaming/stormlibrary-js/README.md

                 ]
             },
             settings: {
-                autoStart: true,                              // if true, video will start playing automatically, but will be muted too
+                autoStart: true,                              // if set to true, video will start playing automatically, but will be muted too
+                restartOnFocus: true,                         // if set to true, player will reload on document focus on mobile device (e.g. user switches from one tab to another)
                 restartOnError: true,                         // if something bad happens, player will try to restart
                 reconnectTime: 1.0,                           // if a connection with a server fails, player will restart in given time
                 enabledProtocols: ["MSE", "HLS"],             // "MSE" for desktop, android browsers and iPad OS, "HLS" for iPhone iOS